 Play for free

 If you’re after a free-to-play option, look no further than Enlisted.
 A squad-focused, multiplayer, first-person shooter from War Thunder developer Gaijin, it drops you into the frenzied skirmishes of the Second World War.
-But unlike other shooters, Enlisted stands out for its squad mechanics.
+But unlike other WW2 games, Enlisted stands out for its squad mechanics.
 Lead a personalised group of infantry to storm strategic objectives.
 If you get killed during the fight, you’ll take control of one of your squadmates to continue the battle, eliminating downtime.

 There’s a ton of upgrades to unlock, and the game’s various squad types each bring distinct combat specialities, from fortification-building Engineers to plane-driving Pilots.
 Multiplayer maps are categorised into thematic ‘campaigns’, offering different military forces, weapons, and vehicles, so you can dive into a new experience each time.
 It’s well worth a try.